We believe that working in a sustainable and responsible way is essential to building a strong business for our customers, our people and our society.

 Our World, Our Future is our global programme to bring sustainability into every aspect of our work.

 We are investing in the long term in our business around the world, driving best practice, investing in innovation and measuring our progress, always seeking to do more.
 We focus on four commitments to:

 Minimise impacts on our environment by better managing natural resources and emissions

 Invest in our people by embracing diversity, encouraging personal development and providing them with the tools to drive change

 Ensure the safety of our people and strive for zero harm at work

 Build a vibrant, secure and resilient society through strategic investment in the issues that affect our people and our industry

 We look for ways to innovate and improve across all of our commitments.
 We are dedicated to sharing what we do with our customers, suppliers and partners to encourage sustainable practice.

-This has been achieved partly through operational efficiencies but primarily through the constant upgrading of its plant, most notably its fleet of straddle carriers.
-Since December 2016, a total of seventeen new ones have been introduced to modernise the fleet
+This has been achieved partly through operational efficiencies but primarily through the constant upgrading of its plant to more fuel-efficient vehicles, hybrid or all-electric vehicles.

 As part of a planned maintenance and replacement programme, tyre pressures are constantly monitored along with other elements to ensure optimum performance to reduce consumption and therefore emissions and cost.